tdsmith/aRrgh/README.md

 Atomic vectors are extended to multiple dimensions as arrays.
 A matrix is a two-dimensional array.
 One-dimensional arrays are possible; the primary difference between a one-dimensional array and a vector is that `dim(some.array)` will have length 1 and `dim(some.vector)` will be `NULL`.

 # Indexing

+# Factors

+Factors are very useful and responsible for many unpleasant surprises.
+You should use factors to represent small sets of discrete possibilities.
+They have a family resemblance to `enum`s in C and, more loosely, `:symbols` in Ruby.
+A R factor is a sequence type much like a character atomic vector except that the values of the factor are constrained to a set of string values, called "levels".
+For example, if you have a table of measurements of some widgets and each row corresponds to a single measurement of a single widget, you could have a factor-typed column called measurement.type containing the values "length", "width", "height", "weight", and "hue", with the corresponding numeric measurements stored in a "value" column.

+Factors are useful for a few reasons:

+* they provide validation; R will throw warnings if you try to assign an undeclared level (e.g. because you miskeyed it)
+* they have a more compact representation in memory than character vectors
+* they provide semantic information about the structure of your data to e.g. model-fitting and plotting tools

+Factors are unordered by default.
+The sort order of the levels of an unordered factor is determined lexiographically in the current locale.
+If your factors have some sort of innate order, you can create an "ordered factor" with `ordered()`.
+Even for nominally unordered factors, the "first" value of the factor can have semantic importance for e.g. linear regression with `lm`.
+If you find that you need to change the first value of an unordered factor, use the `relevel` function as `my.factor <- relevel(my.factor, 'weight')`.

+Comparisons for factors look the same as they do for character atomic vectors.
+For example, `measurements[measurements$measurement.type == 'weight',]` will give you all of the weight rows of the measurement table.

+Factors have a numeric representation underneath that you can see by calling `as.integer` against a factor.
+The [R language documentation](http://cran.r-project.org/doc/manuals/r-release/R-lang.html#Factors) rolls its eyes, sighs, pushes up its glasses, and stops just short of telling you not to look.
+Caveat emptor.

+All of the levels that a factor will ever have must be defined at the time the factor is created.
+If you want to add new levels or remove existing levels, you have to build a new factor.
+If you attempt to assign a value to an element of a factor that is not one of the pre-existing levels, you will get an error for your troubles and the element will take the value `NA`.

+In keeping with R's "maximal-mystery" design philosophy, whenever a data frame is instantiated with data from a character atomic vector or with character data read from a file with `read.table`, the resulting column will be a factor instead of a character atomic vector.
+Passing `stringsAsFactors = FALSE` to `data.frame()` or `read.table()` will prevent this behavior and leave your character vectors alone.

 # Data frames